samanthamoss87/project-5/README.md

 # Bugs
 ## Known bugs
-- Custom 404 Page is not working properly
-- User doesn't get any email after booking a schedule due to smtp server error
 - Privacy Policy and Terms and conditions page is not working as awaiting content from the client
 - Automated git deployment is not working
 - Few pages of django-allauth doesn't inherit the base template